Joserru09/CogniFit_Android_Integration/readme.md

 ### Obtaining Necessary Tokens

 - **Client ID and Client Secret**: These can be found in the CogniFit platform under the API Keys section.
 - **User Token**: This is obtained by making a call to the `register.php` script and should be saved for future use.
 Make sure to store this token securely.
-See more in the backend README file.
+See more in the [backend README file](Integration_CogniFit/Backend/readme.md)
 - **Access Token**: This can be obtained either through API calls directly from the frontend (Android Studio) or by making a call to the `accesstoken.php` script in your backend.